James Callaghan: Personal life

+In 1968, Callaghan purchased a farm in Ringmer, East Sussex, and in his retirement he and his wife commenced full time farming there.

 Although there is much doubt about how much belief Callaghan retained into adult life, the Baptist nonconformist ethic was a profound influence throughout all of his public and private life.
 It is claimed that Callaghan was an atheist, who lost his belief in God while he was working as a trade union official.
 His son Michael Callaghan disagrees: "My father, Jim Callaghan, was brought up as a practising Baptist and as a young man was a Sunday school teacher.
-As a young man embracing socialism he had difficulties reconciling his new beliefs with the teachings of his church, but he was persuaded to stay in his Baptist chapel. ...
-Incidentally, the title of his autobiography is 'Time and Chance', a quote from Ecclesiastes 9: 11."
+As a young man embracing socialism, he had difficulties reconciling his new beliefs with the teachings of his church, but he was persuaded to stay in his Baptist chapel. [...]
+Incidentally, the title of his autobiography is 'Time and Chance', a quote from Ecclesiastes 9:11."